dirakx1/Dockeriot/README.md

 Dockeriot aims to enable all the features of containers (in this case docker containers) for applications under an Internet of things environment.

+Note: Although here we depect a general platform, the first layer that is developed is the "things layer"

 ## General scheme